Skip to main content

 When real estate beats the donation

-The NEF route at USD 100,000 is the dominant choice for most Saint Lucia CBI applicants on a cost-per-passport basis.
-The real estate premium (approximately USD 200,000 net of fees differential) is rational when:
+The NEF route at USD 240,000 is the dominant choice for most Saint Lucia CBI applicants on a cost-per-passport basis.
+The real estate premium — now approximately USD 60,000 rather than the USD 200,000 gap that existed under the pre-2024 schedule — is rational when:

 • The applicant has a specific long-horizon Caribbean real estate allocation and Saint Lucia is a target market regardless of CBI qualification.